lit/lit.dev/packages/lit-dev-content/site/docs/components/styles.md

 <div class="alert alert-info">

 **Limitations in the ShadyCSS polyfill around expressions.** Expressions in `<style>` elements won't update per instance in ShadyCSS, due to limitations of the ShadyCSS polyfill.
-See the [ShadyCSS limitations](https://github.com/webcomponents/shadycss/blob/master/README.md#limitations) for more information.
+In addition, `<style>` nodes may not be passed as expression values when using the ShadyCSS polyfill.
+See the [ShadyCSS limitations](https://github.com/webcomponents/polyfills/tree/master/packages/shadycss#limitations) for more information.

 </div>